dongilbert/WordPress-Admin-Bar-Improved/trunk/readme.txt

 == Description ==

 This plugin has been completely re-written to interface with the WP3.1 admin bar, and adds some much requested / great features to the WP Admin Bar.

+**Please note that this is the last version that will work with WordPress 3.2.1 or less.
+The next version will require WordPress 3.3 or greater.**

 Check the post on this plugin over at our site, [Electric Easel](http://www.electriceasel.com/plugins/wordpress-admin-bar-improved), for instructions, updates, and other news.